Any evidence in suspected Syria gas attack likely remains, experts say

 Related

-Blood and urine samples tested by the United States suggested the presence of both chlorine gas and an unnamed nerve agent, two U.S. officials familiar with the intelligence told NBC News in the week after the suspected attack.
+The U.S. has blood and urine samples that have been tested, and the samples suggested the presence of both chlorine gas and an unnamed nerve agent, two U.S. officials familiar with the intelligence told NBC News in the week after the suspected attack.

 The team from the OPCW had been delayed in accessing the site.
 U.S. State Department spokeswoman Heather Nauert last week accused the Syrian government and Russian officials of preventing inspections and working to "sanitize" the locations and remove evidence.